Ircama/construct-gallery/README.md

 )
 ```

+Note: when using [tunnels](https://construct.readthedocs.io/en/latest/api/adapters.html#construct.ExprAdapter), you also need to [declare the adapter](https://github.com/timrid/construct-editor/blob/b4c63dcea1a057cbcc7106b2d58c8bb4d8503e3b/construct_editor/core/custom.py#L53) for correct rendering in *construct_editor*.

-Press "Reload construct module" in *construct-gallery*.
-You will see the pdated structure.
+Press "Reload construct module" in *construct-gallery*: you will see the updated structure.

-Past the following bytes to the the central hex panel of *construct-gallery*:
+Past the following bytes to the central hex panel of *construct-gallery*:

 ```
 02 08 0c 70 08 0d de 08 0e 4c 09 0f ba 09 10
 ```

-You will see the appropriately parsed data in the right panel of *construct-gallery*.

-Select the bytes in the central panel
+The appropriately parsed data will be available in the right panel of *construct-gallery*, where values can be edited, producing the dynamical update of the byte sequence in the central panel.

-Notice that, when using [tunnels](https://construct.readthedocs.io/en/latest/api/adapters.html#construct.ExprAdapter), you also need to [declare the adapter](https://github.com/timrid/construct-editor/blob/b4c63dcea1a057cbcc7106b2d58c8bb4d8503e3b/construct_editor/core/custom.py#L53) for correct rendering in *construct_editor*.
+Select some bytes in the central panel, press the right key of the mouse: a context menu is shown, with a set of editing and debugging tools.

 ## Advanced usage

-Other than the previously described basic sample, *construct-gallery*  offers advanced modes that allow you to predefine a gallery of samples with different formats and options.
+Other than the previously described basic mode, *construct-gallery*  offers advanced configurations that allow you to predefine a gallery of samples with different formats and options.
+The data structure defined with *construct-gallery* can be used to provide optional attributes to the *construct* format.

 Specifically, *construct-gallery* is able to read two kinds of formats inside the Python program:

-- a basic format, consisting of a single gallery element (the one previously mentioned):
+- the basic one, consisting of a single gallery element (the one previously exemplified):

   ```
   construct_format = <Construct structure>